blueriver212/Titanic-Survival-Prediction/README.md

 # Titanic-Survival-Prediction
- What you survive on the Titanic?
+ Would you survive on the Titanic?
 Using Decision Tree.

 This tests whether or not you would surive the Titanic based on your age, sex, ticket class etc.